solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 Each virtual network is further segmented into subnets.
 Subnets improve virtual network organization and security, just as they do on-premises.

+When moving an application to Azure along with the MySQL workload, it is likely there will be multiple virtual networks set up in a hub and spoke pattern that will require [Virtual Network Peering] to be configured.
 Virtual networks are joined through *peering*.
 The peered virtual networks can reside in the same or different Azure regions.